Cookie

 ใWarningใ

-Regarding cross-origin cookies: cookies have introduced a sameSite
+Regarding cross-origin cookies: cookies have introduced a sameSite attribute.
+The values of SameSite are divided into three types: Strict, Lax, and None.

 - Strict: Completely prevents third-party cookies.
 It will not send cookies in any case during cross-site requests.